eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->

-Both customer and supplier need to apply the same logic when comparing demand and capacity data in order to get the same results and come to identical conclusions.
+Both Customer and Supplier need to apply the same logic when comparing demand and capacity data in order to get the same results and come to identical conclusions.

 The standard describes exactly which scenario leads to the three possible matching results: